jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Despite the emotions over gender pronouns, what name to call Christmas, and other culture wars content, today's fiery politics is about resources.
 Because at the end of the day, people are not ideologies.
 They are biological beings that need food, water, shelter and therefore have bills to pay, and thus need someone to buy the techniques and tools they know how to use.

-As Industrial Age tools and techniques get older and less useful, each ideology is forced to protect them from competition inside echo chambers.
-So, there is a increasing bullshit public philosophies in our politics.
+As Industrial Age tools and techniques get older and less useful, each ideologue is forced to protect themselves from competition inside echo chambers.
+So, there is increasingly bullshit public philosophies in our politics.
 For example, Conservatives inclusion of oil based tools means they must deny climate change could possibly be man-made.
-Progressives incorporation of huge government welfare programs means they must deny they sometimes waste so bundles of money.
+Progressives incorporation of huge government welfare programs means they must deny they sometimes waste so bundles of money meant for the needy.
 Despite each side's sales pitches filled with phrases like justice and liberty each side only wants to close a sale on their tools.

 The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether a tool changed the world or not.
 For example, if a fighter gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

 When curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, did they finally realize no discipline can be the single-source of truth.
+Left and Right are pushing products.
+Techvolution is selling you to become a hero who chooses any product or technique to solve your own pains.

 Belief in a mix-and-match philosophy turns people into heroes.
 Because tools shouldn't be clumped together into good or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
 And that's what makes a hero, someone setting out to solve _their_ unique problems.